EvolEcolGroup/crstools/README.md

 coordinate reference systems, CRS) in R. We provide functions to choose the appropriate map projection for a given application, visualise the resulting distortion, and georeference data from unknown projections.
-The package seemlessly interfaces with the popular `sf` and `terra` packages for spatial data handling.
+The package seamlessly interfaces with the popular `sf` and `terra` packages for spatial data handling.

 ## Installation